Bowbaq/play2-websocket/README.md

 play2-websocket
 ===============
-Scalable resilient websocket/socketio messaging module for Scala Play2.
+Scalable resilient to failures WebSocket/Socket.IO messaging module for Scala Play 2 for cloud environments.

 Status
 -----------------
-Work in progress, not released yet, but the simplified examples are working.
+Working, but still in progress, not released yet, but the simplified examples are working.

 The latest jars can be found in OSS sonatype repository: https://oss.sonatype.org/index.html#nexus-search;quick~play2-websocket